markjacksonfishing/katacoda/secure/secure-policy-editor/step2.md

 Creating the containers may take a little time.
 Check that all the containers are in `Running` state with

 `kubectl get pods`{{execute}}

+Creating the containers may take a little time.
+Check that all pods have STATUS 'Running' and READY '1/1' before continuing.